Azure/AML-Kubernetes/docs/ASH/KFServing-with-model-in-Azure-Storage.md

     Please refer [KFserving installation guide](KFServing-setup.md) for details of installing KFServing.

-*   A tensorflow saved model is stored as Azure Storage Blobs.
+*   A machine learn model is stored as Azure Storage Blobs.

+    For this guide, a tensorflow saved model used because tensorflow predictor is used in inferenceService definition.
+    Please see <a name="storageUri">storageUri format</a> for details about how to organize the blob structure.

     One can perform a distributed training using Azure Machine Service and register the trained model with the AML workspace as documented [here](notebooks/distributed-tf2-cifar10/distributed-tf2-cifar10.ipynb);
     The registered model can then be downloaded/uploaded to azure storage blobs as shown in this [notebook](notebooks/AML-model-download-upload.ipynb).

-    For KFServing to securely download the blobs to the kubernetes cluster, they are granted to a service principal with "Storage Blob Data Owner" role.
+    For KFServing to securely download the blobs to the kubernetes cluster, the blobs are granted to a service principal with "Storage Blob Data Owner" role.
 For how to create a service principal in azure active directory, please refer to [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
 For
     azure storage access with role assignment, please refer to this [document](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal)